 Finally, there is an aspect of work that the experts call ergonomics (work laws) or more specifically, physical ergonomics.
 In our case, this has to do with the types of material handling and repetitive motions which are most often associated with the scrap metal industry.

-The entire lifiting guide can be found at: http://www.yorku.ca/dohs/documents/armylift.pdf
+The entire lifting guide can be found at: http://www.yorku.ca/dohs/documents/armylift.pdf

 A Good Training Program Helps Increase The Workplace Safety Factor.

 At Peel Scrap Metal, our employees undergo training in a variety of areas.
-This training includes, but is not limited to: A: Certification on all of the machinery they drive, B: Formal training in regard to the Workplace Hazardous Material Handling System (WHMIS) and C: Training with respect to accessibility standards for customer service as required under the Accessibility for Ontarians Disabilities Act.
-At each of our locations there are employees trained in first aid and CPR, spill containment procedures and the transportation of dangerous goods.
-Some employees also receive advanced PMI training in regard to the use of our Niton Analyzer, a gun which determines the type and composition of the metals and alloys which we buy and sell.
-There is also specialized training on various types of equipment we use to process scrap metal.
-It is complex, but all of this training and effort is designed to manage and minimize risk and promote a work safe attitude to protect the health and safety of our employees, customers, contractors and visitors to our sites.
-Injuries, occupational illnesses and accidents can be prevented
+This training includes but is not limited to A: Certification on all of the machinery they drive, B: Formal training in regard to the Workplace Hazardous Material Handling System (WHMIS), and C: Training with respect to accessibility standards for customer service as required under the Accessibility for Ontarians Disabilities Act.
+At each of our locations, there are employees trained in first aid and CPR, spill containment procedures, and the transportation of dangerous goods.
+Some employees also receive advanced PMI training in regard to the use of our Niton Analyzer, a gun that determines the type and composition of the metals and alloys which we buy and sell.
+Occupational Health There is also specialized training on various types of equipment we use to process scrap metal.
+It is complex, but all of this training and effort is designed to manage and minimize risk and promote a work-safe attitude to protect the health and safety of our employees, customers, contractors and visitors to our sites.
+Injuries, occupational illnesses, and accidents can be prevented.
+Occupational Health

 More Volatility In The Copper Market

-To follow-up our blog at the end of December, the U. S. Securities and Exchange Commission has now approved the bid from Blackrock to trade shares in a physical copper exchange traded fund.
+To follow up on our blog at the end of December, the U. S. Securities and Exchange Commission has now approved the bid from Blackrock to trade shares in a physical copper exchange-traded fund.
 The initial size of the fund is 121,000 tons of copper as anticipated.
-Blackrock has said that if the fund proves successful, they will apply to increase its size within three years. http://finance.yahoo.com/news/blackrock-ishares-copper-etf-gets-201325882.html
+Blackrock has said that if the fund proves successful, it will apply to increase its size within three years. http://finance.yahoo.com/news/blackrock-ishares-copper-etf-gets-201325882.html